 sudo apt install build-essential qt5-default libusb-1.0-0-dev libhidapi-dev pkgconf

 sudo dnf install git make automake gcc gcc-c++ qt5-devel hidapi-devel libusb-devel

 git clone https://gitlab.com/CalcProgrammer1/OpenRGB.git cd OpenRGB qmake OpenRGB.pro # or, on Fedora, # qmake-qt5 OpenRGB.pro make -j$(nproc) # or just make sudo make install # "make install" will NOT install the rules file for you! sudo cp 60-openrgb.rules /etc/udev/rules.d/

 Just installing OpenRGB, and manually copying the rules files into the udev rules directory will likely not be enough.
 You will also have to use the

 OpenRGB.patch kernel patch in the OpenRGB source root folder to patch the Linux kernel source and build it.
 You may also have to add

 OpenRGB is a really nice piece of software.
 It is a shame that it takes a lot of skill to install it right, and it may not work even if you do.
 It would be great if more people, that's you, could help out and make OpenRGB a great tool for everyone.

 The developer, Adam Honse, is doing a great job on this one.
 He really is.
-However, there is a very hard physical limit to what he can do: He ain't got no basement full of every single motherboard, GPU and other pieces of hardware with some obscure RGB ligth controller.
-Adding data dumps and other useful information to the OpenRGB issue tracker will likely make his "job" (he's actually a vulenter writing this in his space time, keep that in mind) slightly easier.
+However, there is a very hard physical limit to what he can do: He ain't got no basement full of every single motherboard, GPU and other pieces of hardware with some obscure RGB light controller.
+Adding data dumps and other useful information to the OpenRGB issue tracker will likely make his job (he's actually a volunteer working on this in his spare time, keep that in mind) slightly easier.